torrust/torrust-website-v1/src/routes/(blog-article)/how-to-setup-the-development-environment/+page.md

 Setting up the development environment requires to setup the three main services.

-First at all, we need to create the Tmp and torrust folders where we will store the repositories of our services.
+First, we need to create the folder (in this example, a temp folder) where we will store the repositories of our services.

 <CodeBlock lang="terminal">